-Section 42.0 Facility Requirements for the Physically Handicapped
+Section 42.0 Nursing Facility Requirements for the Physically Handicapped

-- 42.1 Each facility shall be accessible to, and functional for, residents, personnel and the public.
-All necessary accommodations shall be made to meet the needs of persons with mobility disabilities, or sight, hearing and coordination or perception disabilities in accordance with reference 19. - 42.2 Blind, non-ambulatory, physically handicapped or residents with mobility disabilities which limit self-preservation capability shall not be housed above the street level floor unless the facility is equipped with an elevator and meets other requirements of reference 19.
-Further, the facility must meet one of the following as defined in the N.F.P.A.
-Standards No. 220: - a) is of fire resistive construction, one (1) hour protected non-combustible construction; or - b) is fully sprinklered one (1) hour protected ordinary construction; or c) is fully sprinklered one (1) hour protected wood frame construction.
+- 42.1 Each nursing facility shall be accessible to, and functional for, residents, personnel and the public.
+All necessary accommodations shall be made to meet the needs of persons with mobility disabilities, or sight, hearing and coordination or perception disabilities in accordance with ANSI A117.1-2003 [Reference 19]. - 42.2 Blind, non-ambulatory, physically handicapped or residents with mobility disabilities which limit self-preservation capability shall not be housed above the street level floor unless the nursing facility is equipped with an elevator and meets other requirements of ANSI A117.1-2003 [Reference 19].
+Further, the nursing facility must meet one of the following as defined in NFPA Standard 220 [Reference 35]: - (a) is of fire resistive construction, one (1) hour protected non-combustible construction; or - (b) is fully sprinklered one (1) hour protected ordinary construction; or - (c) is fully sprinklered one (1) hour protected wood frame construction.